mecid/mecid.github.io/_posts/2021-02-18-phantom-types-in-swift.md

 }
 ```

 In the example above, we have the *Identifier* struct with a generic *Holder* type declared.
 As you can see, we don't use the *Holder* type inside the *Identifier* type.
 That's why it is called phantom type.
-Now let's think about the benefits of using types like this.
+Now let's think about the benefits of using phantom types like this.

 ```swift
 struct User {